ViacomInc/data-point/packages/data-point/README.md

 ### <a name="reducer-parallel">parallel</a>

 This resolves an array of reducers.
 The output is a new array where each element is the output of a reducer;
-this contrasts with `ListReducer`, which returns the output from the last reducer in the array.
+this contrasts with list reducers, which return the output from the last reducer in the array.

 **SYNOPSIS**